arXiv preprint

 4Readeranswer from context

-LME-V2 uses a context gathering formulation.
-A memory system sequentially inserts trajectories, then returns a bounded multimodal memory context for a question.
+We sequentially insert trajectories, then query for a length-bounded multimodal memory context per question.
 A fixed reader answers from that context.

 Insert(h) Query(q) → context Reader(q, context) → answer

-The evaluation reports answer accuracy and query latency, so memory modules are measured by both evidence quality and operational cost.
+The evaluation reports answer accuracy and query latency.

 AgentRunbook

-AgentRunbook explores two memory designs: a structured retrieval pipeline and a file-based coding-agent memory controller.
+We design two strong memory baselines: a RAG pipeline and a file-based coding agent memory controller.

 AgentRunbook-R